25G/100G Ethernet Solutions for Campus Networks

 Reduced Power Consumption

 The 25G/100G Ethernet solution can remarkably bring power consumption per unit bandwidth down.
 Take FS transceiver modules with a maximum reach of 10 km as an example.
 Other parameters being equal (media, transmitter and receive type), compared to FS 10G SFP+ SMF transceiver modules, FS 25G SFP28 SMF transceiver modules improve network bandwidth by 1.5 times without any increase in maximum power consumption.
-The same thing goes to 100G SFP28 transceiver modules.
-Thus, the power consumption per unit bandwidth in the 25G/100G Ethernet solution is reduced significantly.

 Key Technologies in 25G/100G Solution